The Empire Strikes Back: Other media

 Merchandise for The Empire Strikes Back includes posters, children's books, clothing, character busts and statues, action figures, furnishings, and Lego sets.
 (Note: Attributed to multiple references:) The novelization of the film, written by Donald F. Glut and released in April 1980, was a success, selling 2–3 million copies.
 A Star Wars comic book series, launched in 1977 by Marvel Comics and written by Archie Goodwin and Carmine Infantino, adapted the original trilogy of films; Empires run began in 1980.
 The book The Making of the Empire Strikes Back (2010) by J. W. Rinzler provides a comprehensive history of the film's production, including behind-the-scenes photos and cast interviews.

-The film was the first in the series to be adapted for video games, beginning with Star Wars: The Empire Strikes Back (1982) developed by Parker Brothers for the Atari 2600 games console.
+The film was the first in the series to be adapted for video games, beginning with Star Wars: The Empire Strikes Back (1982) developed by Parker Brothers for the Atari 2600.
 This was followed in 1985 by the Star Wars: The Empire Strikes Back arcade game.
 Star Wars Trilogy Arcade (1998) features the Hoth battle as a level.
 Star Wars: The Empire Strikes Back was released in 1992 for the Nintendo Entertainment System and Game Boy, and Super Star Wars: The Empire Strikes Back followed in 1993 for the Super Nintendo Entertainment System.
 Scenes from Empire have also appeared in games like Star Wars: Rogue Squadron (1998) and Star Wars Battlefront: Renegade Squadron (2007).
 The Empire Strikes Back pinball machine (1980) was the first officially licensed Star Wars pinball machine.
 It became a collector's item, as only 350 machines were produced exclusively in Australia.